 - Put the tortillas inside the storage bags and seal them tightly.

-- Refrigerate them, depending on the kind of tortilla.
+- Refrigerate depending on the kind of tortilla.

-- Check the surface of the tortilla for any signs of them going off.
+- Check the surface of the tortilla for any signs of spoilage.

-- Cut some cardboard to the size of the tortillas.
+- Cut the cardboards with the size of the tortillas.

-- Put the tortillas on top of a cardboard.
-You can use parchment or waxed paper to separate the tortillas individually.
+- Put the tortilla on top of a cardboard.
+You can use a parchment or waxed paper to separate the tortillas individually.

-- Note: The cardboard will maintain the shape of the tortillas during freezing, and the parchment or waxed paper will make it easy to remove the tortillas without breaking them.
+- Note: The cardboards maintain the shape of the tortillas during freezing, whereas, the parchment or waxed papers provide ease on removing the tortillas without breaking them.

 - Seal in a freezer bag.